UAE: President announces $40 million for species conservation fund

-President Sheikh Mohamed bin Zayed Al Nahyan has announced a contribution of US$40m to the Mohamed bin Zayed Species Conservation Fund (MBZ Fund).
+President Sheikh Mohamed bin Zayed Al Nahyan has announced a contribution of US$40 million to the Mohamed bin Zayed Species Conservation Fund (MBZ Fund).

 The announcement was made by Razan Al Mubarak, Managing Director of the Mohamed bin Zayed Species Conservation Fund and UN Climate Change High-Level Champion for COP28, as she addressed delegates at the Asian Venture Philanthropy Forum (AVPN) Global Conference 2024 at the St. Regis on Saadiyat Island in Abu Dhabi.